oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/devcs.accs.ci.md

 #### Create build job ####

-[Sign in](https://github.com/oracle-weblogic/weblogic-innovation-seminars/blob/caf-12.2.1/cloud.demos/jcs.basics/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com](https://cloud.oracle.com).
+If the Developer Cloud Service Console is not yet opened then [sign in](https://github.com/oracle-weblogic/weblogic-innovation-seminars/blob/caf-12.2.1/cloud.demos/jcs.basics/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com](https://cloud.oracle.com).
 On the dashboard open the Developer Cloud Service Console.

 ![](images/dcs/dcs.00.png)